-EDF Energy is implementing plans for Equipment Reliability best practices following the INPO guideline AP-913.
-A new methodology (aligned with INPO) for calculating Equipment Reliability (ER) was introduced in 2013.
-Results showed a steady and sustained improvement throughout the year and out-turned on target.
-Plans for 2014 include: improving systems' safety and reliability performance; developing performance monitoring; fostering cross functional working to deliver safety and reliability improvements; focusing, together, on the most important plant and equipment and managing performance for lifetime.
-The impact of this work will be to improve the ER Index score across the fleet which will make a telling contribution to the annual unplanned capability loss factor rate being reduced in 2014.
+EDF Energy is implementing Equipment Reliability best practices in line with the INPO guideline AP-913.
+A new methodology (aligned with INPO) for calculating Equipment Reliability (ER) was first introduced in 2013, and more recently the latest version for 2015 is fully aligned with the INPO V10 release allowing international benchmarking of the fleet performance.
+Plans for 2015 include: improving systems safety and reliability performance through defect reduction focussed on critical components and single point vulnerabilities; developing performance monitoring; fostering crossfunctional work to deliver safety and reliability improvements; focussing together on the most important plant and equipment, and managing performance for lifetime.
+The impact of this work will improve the ER Index score across the fleet, which will make a decisive contribution to reducing the annual unplanned capability loss factor in 2015.

-The Nuclear Professionalism programme, which includes both human performance and nuclear safety culture components, is in place throughout EDF Energy Generation.
-This programme focuses on minimising the frequency and consequences of human errors through training, effective use of human error prevention tools, performance coaching and the identification and reduction of organisational weaknesses through investigations into events, incidents, near misses and performance trending of sub standard conditions.
-On the behaviours for success programme in 2013, EDF Energy continued to improve leadership behaviours at all levels across the organisation which in turn supported the delivery of good generation results and excellent safety results.
-Plans for 2014 include introduction and embedding of a new 4'I's (Inspiration, Inclusion, Integrity, Impact) model.
-The 4'I's concepts will be applied to how we develop our leaders, conduct appraisals, build personal development plans and how we coach in the field through Nuclear Professionalism.
-By adopting the 4'I's model it will bring clarity and simplicity to how EDF Energy describes the leadership behaviours that underpin how high levels of performance are achieved.
-Additionally, the successful delivery of the 2014 talent development plans will further boost the creation of a resilient talent pool that is capable of sustaining the safe, reliable operation of plant and processes long into the future.
+EDF Energy is committed to improving Organisational Learning which encompasses the nuclear professionalism upskilling programme that includes both human performance and nuclear safety culture components.
+This programme focuses on minimising the frequency and consequences of human errors through training, effective use of human error prevention tools, effective supervision, performance coaching, and the identification and reduction of organisational weaknesses through investigations into events, incidents, near-misses and performance trending of sub-standard conditions.
+In the Behaviours for Success programme in 2014, EDF Energy continued to improve leadership behaviours at all levels across the organisation, which in turn supported the delivery of good generation output results and excellent safety results.
+Plans for 2015 include the further embedding of the 4Is (Inspiration, Inclusion, Integrity, Impact) model focussed on adding value through individual and team behaviours.
+The 4Is concepts will continue to be applied to how we develop our leaders, conduct appraisals, build personal development plans and coach in the field through Nuclear Professionalism enhancement.